PaulHatch/simpleelastic/readme.md

 command language itself is not provided.
 Most API methods such as `_search` which use a body simply accept an object which is serialized using Json.NET.
 There is no attempt made to use the type system to enforce correctly formed queries.

-## Current Status

-This project is a work in progress in pre-alpha status, not ready for use yet.

 # Types and Serialization